tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 ### Quick Link Analytics

-Just like clow flow analytics, this section is visually the same, but clicks are tracked differently.
+Just like click flow analytics, this section is visually the same, but clicks are tracked differently.
 These clicks are tracked by unique counts, and follow the model where only a click is counted when someone physically taps a link.
 Mobile deepview views or SMS sents do not count as clicks in this chart.
 The data can be exported.

 ### Source Analytics